Related essay by Harry Boyte at DemocracyU.

 His name, like Christianity’s King, was Emmanuel.

-Andrea Morisette Grazzini, is founder of DynamicShift and organizer of Me to We Racial Healing, a social media group of nearly 1000 people, nationwide.
+Andrea Morisette Grazzini, is founder of DynamicShift and organizer of Me to We Racial Healing, an international social media engagement group.
 She also leads the online civic engagement company WetheP, Inc. Her work has influenced numerous regional, national and global conversations on co-productive change.
 Including We the People, the national civic movement led by Center for Democracy and Citizenship, American Commonwealth Partnership, American Democracy Project and The White House Office for Public Engagement.

 © 2016, Dynamic Shiftby